momo20122/project_portfolio/README.md

   Folder in repository contains a file, SQLMusicDatabaseERD.PNG, that contains photo of entity relationship diagram showing all tables

-  Collaborated with two other class members through a shared SQL server
+  Collaborated with two other class members through a shared SQL server (folder only contains code written by me)

 ## Python ML Kaggle Project